pbprasad99/algorithmic_pareto/iterative/1_array_partitioning/1_two_way_partition/1_Hoare/README.md

-# Deriving the algorithm - Hoare partition with weak condition
+# The algorithm - Hoare partition with weak condition
 The problem with the partition scheme with a strict condition (where we always put pivot values  in one of the partitions) is that it produces unbalanced partitions when used in quickselect or quicksort.

 Consider if the above partition scheme were used in quickselect for finding the smallest element in an array of size n).